MicrosoftDocs/iis-docs/iis/troubleshoot/using-failed-request-tracing/how-to-enable-failed-request-tracing-for-unc-hosting.md

 Placing application content and code on a UNC share for hosting scenarios is increasingly important on web application servers.
 In hosting scenarios, it is important to be able to keep the logs alongside the web application content and code.
 Logs include the Failed Request Tracing log files, as well as the hit logs that IIS logs for the web site.
 This document walks you through the creation of the appropriate directories, setting the right permissions on them, and then configuring IIS on how to use the directories for the various log files.

 The basic naming conventions for the log file directories, user accounts, and permissions settings are consistent with the "Shared Hosting Walkthrough" document also available on this site.
-This walkthrough also makes distinctions on how to do the various actions via :
+This walkthrough also makes distinctions on how to do the various actions via:

 - UI : Using the IIS Manager or Explorer to perform the action
 - CMD : Using command line (PowerShell, AppCmd, etc.) to perform the action
 - XML : Manually edit configuration to perform the action.

 ## Configuring Failed Requests Tracing for a Hosting Scenario